sophiehicks1/vim-open/README.md

 markdown link, and it will extract the address portion of the link and pass that through to all your configured openers.

-The problem with the subreddit example above is that it finds subreddit links in text okay, but it immediately converts them to URLs.
-It'll mostly work, but even with both the above subreddit integration and the linke markdown integration, the following link wouldn't work when your cursor was in the text portion of the link.
+The problem with the subreddit example above is that it will find subreddit links in text okay, but it immediately converts them to URLs.
+It'll mostly work, but even with both the example subreddit integration above _and_ the markdown integration I linked to above, the following link wouldn't work if your cursor was in the text portion of the link.

 ```
 [link][1]